 I am continually trying to strip back my work, making it as simple and honest as I can.
 Finding a way to connect, to belong to a place and to remind people to think about their environment, their place, the space they live in.

-Making, for me is a way of documenting my relationship with Tasmania and its wild places - of capturing the wildness that I love, and the wonderment that it conjures in me.
+Making, for me is a way of documenting my relationship with wild places - of capturing the wildness that I love, and the wonderment that it conjures in me.
 There is an underlying fear of the unknown, which draws me into it repeatedly, building anticipation, and holding me in its isolation.